 To find the best “everyday” olive oil, we tasted 10 supermarket extra-virgin olive oils plain, with bread, over tomatoes and mozzarella, and in vinaigrette served on salad greens.
 We also sent each of the oils to an independent laboratory for chemical evaluation and to 10 trained olive oil tasters to get a second opinion on their flavor quality.

-When it comes to high-end oils, more expensive ones aren’t always better.
-Our winning high-end oil, Gaea Fresh, hails from Greece and, at half the price of some of the other oils in our tasting lineup, won’t break the bank.
+We learned that when it comes to high-end olive oils, more expensive ones aren’t always better.
+Gaea Fresh hails from Greece and, at half the price of some of the other oils in our tasting lineup, won’t break the bank.
 It won points with tasters for its bold yet nicely balanced flavor.
 We recommend using this oil in raw applications only.

 Types of Olives Used to Make Olive Oil